 Winter break is quickly approaching, and for most of you, that means you’re excited to put the books down, let your laptops collect dust, and get started on your Netflix binge watching list.

 Winter break is one of the magical unicorns of college where you have an entire month to essentially do nothing but wait until the spring semester starts back up.

-And though this sounds glorious, you will soon find that after things settle, the holidays come to an end, you’ll be wishing you were back in the 4 corners of your dorm room studying away simply for the sake of your sanity.
+And though this sounds glorious, you will soon find that after things settle and the holidays come to an end, you’re wishing you were back in the four corners of your dorm room studying away – simply for the sake of your sanity.